Qualifying begins: 20 June

 Ticket despatch begins in the second week of May 2017, continuing into June 2017.

 How to apply for the Public Ballot – Overseas applicants

-Further information regarding the overseas online application process will be available here from 1 November 2016.
+Further information regarding the overseas online application process can be found here.

 Ballot Do’s and Don’ts